jmhickman/FSharp-WebSocket-Server-Client/README.md

 The project contains two Dotnet Core 3.1 console applications.
 One is a WebSocket server using Asp.net Core's Kestrel server, and the other is a client designed to establish a link with one or more WebSocket servers.

+### Running

+Server - Compile and run like `WebsockerServer 127.0.0.1 5000` or an IP on your host.
+The normal Asp.net Core output will appear, but Ctrl-C will not kill the entire application.
+Please see 'Q' below.
+Client - Compile and run like `WebsocketClient 127.0.0.1 5000` or the IP of the server.
+There is no output on successful connection, or on unsuccessful reconnection attempts, but if the initial connection attempt fails, it will say so and exit.

 ### Basic interface

 Both applications have a similar console interface that is only good for testing.
 They are unapologetically low-function and contain almost no error handling!
 Certain keypresses have behavior associated with them: